Imhaet/KaliLive/README.md

 This is a quick personal reference for creating a bootable Kali USB Drive (Kali Live) with Persistence.
 For a few years I've wanted to have a live Kali that I can take with me anywhere and be able to boot anywhere.
 New year, fresh new release (without root as the main user), so this is it.

-This guide is mainly based (mostly just copy pasted actually) on Kali's documentation that can be found [here](https://www.kali.org/docs/usb/kali-linux-live-usb-install/).
+This guide is mainly based (mostly just copy pasted actually) on Kali's documentation that can be found [here](https://www.kali.org/docs/usb/).

 <br />

 ### What You’ll Need

-1. A *verified* copy of the appropriate ISO image of the latest Kali build image for the system you’ll be running it on: see the details on [downloading official Kali Linux images](https://www.kali.org/docs/introduction/download-official-kali-linux-images/).
+1. A *verified* copy of the appropriate ISO image of the latest Kali build image for the system you’ll be running it on: see the details on [downloading official Kali Linux Live Boot](https://www.kali.org/get-kali/#kali-live).
+   - Don't forget to do a checksum of your file.
+In Windows run `certutil -hashfile Example.txt SHA256` on the terminal.

 2. If you’re running under Windows, you’ll also need to download the [Etcher](https://www.balena.io/etcher/) imaging tool.
 On Linux and OS X, you can use the dd command, which is pre-installed on those platforms.
    - I am going to do the install using Etcher on Windows.

-3. A USB thumb drive, 4GB or larger.
+3. A USB thumb drive, 8GB or larger.
 (Systems with a direct SD card slot can use an SD card with similar capacity.
 The procedure is identical.)
-   - I am using a 32GB drive because I am interested in adding an encripted persistence partition on it.
+   - I am using a 64GB drive because I am interested in adding an encripted persistence partition on it.

 ---